flaviut/nim-by-example/content/for_iterators.md

 ---
 # For Loops & Iterators

-Nimrod has first class iterators and syntax to use them, for loops.
+Nim has first class iterators and syntax to use them, for loops.
 The `continue` and `break` keywords also work inside of for loops.
 There are two kinds of iterator, and two special methods that for loops work with.

 ## `items` and `pair`

-When iterating over an object with one item, Nimrod will call an iterator called `items` with the first parameter the type you want to iterate over.
+When iterating over an object with one item, Nim will call an iterator called `items` with the first parameter the type you want to iterate over.
 The same thing happens when iterating with two items, but in that case, the `pairs` iterator is called.

 ``` nimrod
 type